 If you’d rather hit the dirt on two wheels, there are plenty of opportunities for mountain biking the Tahoe Rim Trail.
 The trail offers a variety of terrain and challenges for mountain bikers, including some sections with an elevation gain—and then loss!—of 4,000’.
 Brace yourself for incredible ridge rides among granite peaks, mellow singletrack through vibrant green meadows, and incredible glimpses of one of the clearest bodies of water on earth.
 Be sure to plan ahead: about 50% of the trail is closed to mountain bike traffic, including the portion of the Pacific Crest Trail (PCT) on the west shore and the Mt.
 Rose Wilderness Area up north.

 Difficulty: Intermediate to advanced riding

-Completed the entire Tahoe Rim Trail?
-Be sure to join the Association as a member by clicking HERE.
-There is no time limit for completing the trail—you can complete all 165 miles in one season, or over the course of 30 years.
-All 165-Mile Club members receive certificates, patches, and are added to the TRTA book of records.
+Are you itching to complete the entire TRT?
+Be sure to join the Tahoe Rim Trail Association as a member.
+There is no time limit for completing the trail—you can complete all 165 miles by thru-hiking in one season, or in section-by-section over the course of 30 years.
+All 165-Mile Club members receive certificates and patches, and are added to the TRTA book of records.
+Hike on!